wp-plugins/slideshow-gallery/readme.txt

 = Can I display/embed multiple instances of the slideshow gallery? =

-Yes, you can, but only one slideshow per page.
+Yes, you can and you can put multiple slideshows on the same page as well.

 = How can I display specific slides in a slideshow gallery instance? =